exakat/exakat/docs/Rules.rst

 ########################

-In PHP 7.2, the usage of a final empty slot was allowed with use statements.
+The usage of a final empty slot in array() was allowed with use statements.
+This works in PHP 7.2 and more recent.

 Although this empty instruction is ignored at execution, this allows for clean presentation of code, and short diff when committing in a VCS.